Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 Class in conventional classroom: theory, problems, case studies, seminars, etc

-- Critical comment on a general topic related to subject.
-The students will choose the topic, which should be approved by the lecturer who will provide some guidelines for its implementation.
-The evaluation of this comment will be taken into account for the final mark of the subject.
+- Critical commentary on a general topic related to the subject.
+Students will select a topic, which must be approved by the lecturer.
+The lecturer will provide guidelines for the development of the commentary.
+The evaluation of this assignment will be taken into account in the final grade for the subject.

 47